zcq2542/ComputerGraphicsProject/README.md

 * The main objective is to find the target "Chalice".
 * Your flashlight will run out of battery over time.
 Collect batteries on the group to extend its duration.
 Every battery will extend light the duration for another 30 seconds.
 * It is game over if you cannot collect a battery within 10 seconds after your flashlight run out of battery.
+* Note that it is a large map (40X40), and the game is quite challenging.
+Enjoy~!

 ## Techniques used
 * Phong Lighting